A Comprehensive Overview of the Three Doshas (Tridosha) & Dosha Quiz

-- Digestion and metabolism: All the processes involving digestion and metabolism from digestive track to the cellular level is due to pitta.
+- Digestion and metabolism: All the processes involving digestion and metabolism from the digestive tract to the cellular level are due to pitta.

 - Heat: Generation and regulation of heat in the body.

-- Vision: Creating vision is the function of pitta.
+- Vision: Creating a vision is the function of pitta.

 - Hunger: Hunger sensation develops due to the process of metabolism; therefore it is a function of Pitta.

-- Thirst: The sensation of thirst is created due to Pitta activity of generating heat.
+- Thirst: The sensation of thirst is created due to the Pitta activity of generating heat.

-- Taste: This is a good indicator of normal digestion process.
-When Agni digests the food properly, all the internal systems become clean which develops good taste sensation on the tongue.
+- Taste: This is a good indicator of the normal digestion process.
+When Agni digests the food properly, all the internal systems become clean which develops a good taste sensation on the tongue.

 - Luster: Pitta gives shine and luster to the skin and hair.